sc-zhang/CATG/README.md

 ### Step3.
 Set Operations
 ![](Manual/Step3.SetOperations.png "SetOperations")
-The red rectangles above means move Block 1 in Chromosome 1 to the tail of Chromosome 1, and reverse complement Block 1.
+The red rectangles above means move Block 1 in Chromosome 1 to the tail of Chromosome 1, and convert Block1 to its reverse complement.

 ### Step4.
 Modify
 After click "MODIFY" button, the new collinearity figure will be updated, it may take several seconds, please be patient.